Takeaway

 “I just want to know why he died.”

 I knew her voice even though I’d never seen her face.
-Her young son died unexpectedly and she called every month because the autopsy results were inconclusive.
-This month she called for results of a specialized test.
+Her young son had died unexpectedly, and she called every month because the autopsy results were inconclusive.
+This month she called for the results of a specialized test.

 The surgical pathology room was loud.
 I held the phone in one hand and with the other plugged my free ear.
 Glass slides clacked on microscopes.
 Wooden trays clattered onto preview stacks.
 A resident cursed at an overhead page.
 These were not the sounds a grieving mother should hear.
 These were the sounds of a medical industry that would continue despite her dead son.